LukeShortCloud/rootpages/src/virtualization/openstack.rst

 Standalone Containers
 ^^^^^^^^^^^^^^^^^^^^^

 Starting with Rocky, an all-in-one cloud can be deployed using TripleO.
 This skips the Undercloud and instead deploys a fully functional Overcloud.
 Instructions on how to do this are documented `here <https://docs.openstack.org/tripleo-docs/latest/install/containers_deployment/standalone.html>`__.
+The config-download Ansible playbooks will be available in the home directory as ``undercloud-ansible-<UUID>``.

 InfraRed 2
 ^^^^^^^^^^